-2. CHASE Legal Compliance Software
+2. Pro-Evaluate Legal Compliance Software

-To enable you to put in place a robust auditing regime to demonstrate compliance and identify improvement actions Hastam provides and a software Audit Tool, together with training and guidance for its effective use.
+To enable you to put in place a robust auditing regime to demonstrate compliance and identify improvement actions Hastam provides a software Audit Tool, together with training and guidance for its effective use.

 The Audit Tool is a Legal Compliance Module question set, aligned to your legal register.
 We update it at the same time as your Legal Register.

 There is an annual review as for the Legal Register.

 Hastam can also provide an external audit of compliance.
 This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal measurement of compliance.
 The cost of the audit is dependent on the extent of exercise you require.

 For more details as to how Hastam could assist your organisation address your H&S legal compliance challenges contact Liz Shuttleworth using our contact request form.